How to Build a Marketplace Website

 As Oberlo stated in their research, more than 2B people (which is more than ⅓ of the world’s population and 700M more than it was 5 years ago) will make an online purchase by the end of the current year.

 It shows us that the demand increases every year and will be in the nearest future.

 The marketplace business model has transformed world trade.
 If you want to be a part of this great globalization process and create an online marketplace — stay with us, we’ll show you how :)

 📚 Types of marketplace websites

-Marketplaces can be different in several ways — in the number and type of products, and people who trade on the platform.
+Marketplaces can be different in several ways — in the number and types of products and the people who trade on the platform.